-At the 37th Session (New Delhi 1998) a preliminary framework of a 4. model legislation drawn up by the Secretariat was placed for consideration.
-At that session the Secretariat was again directed to seek written comments from Member States on the utility of drafting model legislation as well as on the proposal to constitute an open-ended working group for in-depth consideration of issues related to migrant workers.
-The Government of Singapore proposed that a detailed analysis be first conducted on the existing national legislation of Member States to determine common trends, both in imposing burdens, privileges and protective mechanisms for workers, both migrant and indigenous.
-From the analysis and supporting documentation of national laws, the Secretariat may proceed, if Member States deem it appropriate, to propose a draft model law for evaluation and discussion.
-It was stressed that there should be no duplication of work in the issue, but if Member States determine that discussion on this topic should resume, a Working Group may need to be convened to analyse national legislation and to discuss and propose the appropriate language for the model legislation.
+- 4. At the 37th Session (New Delhi 1998) a preliminary framework of a model legislation drawn up by the Secretariat was placed for consideration.
+At that session the Secretariat was again directed to seek written comments from Member States on the utility of drafting model legislation as well as on the proposal to constitute an open-ended Working Group for in-depth consideration of issues related to migrant workers.
+The Government of Singapore proposed that a detailed analysis be first conducted on the existing national legislation of Member States to determine common trends, in imposing burdens and privileges and protective mechanisms for workers, both migrant and indigenous.
+From the analysis and supporting documentation of national laws, the Secretariat might proceed, if Member States deem it appropriate, to propose a draft model law for evaluation and discussion.
+It was stressed that there should be no duplication of work in the issue, but if Member States determine that discussion on this topic should resume, a Working Group might need to be convened to analyse national legislation and to discuss and propose the appropriate language for the model legislation. - 5.
+The item was again discussed during the 38th session (Accra, 1999) and the Secretary General was requested to consider convening an open-ended Working Group for in-depth consideration of issues related to migrant workers. - 6.
+In the year 2000 a fresh impetus was given to the work on this topic when the International Organization for Migration (IOM) and the AALCO entered into a Cooperation Agreement on the 6th of October 2000.
+One of the tangible outcomes of that Agreement was the organization of a one-day Special Meeting in conjunction with the 40th session of AALCO to discuss some legal problems and issues related to migration. - 7.
+The deliberations on the topic at the Special Meeting recognized that globalization had created movements of population both legal and illegal, raising a number of problems and the solution lay in seeking enhanced regional as well as bilateral co-operation between countries of origin and destination and harmonization of their interests.
+It was emphasized that migration constitutes an important yet complex policy concern for many governments in the light of its relationship with social, economic, cultural, public health and security issues.
+Regarding migrant workers in particular, many States of origin and States of destination/employment are grappling with considerations, which could help secure comprehensive measures designed to bring effective and durable solutions to migration challenges, including those related to migrant workers.